taufiq-ai/EXAONE-3.5/README.md

 ## News

+- 2024.12.10: We update the EXAONE Modelfile for Ollama.
+Please use the new one.
 - 2024.12.09: We release the EXAONE 3.5 language model series including 2.4B, 7.8B, and 32B instruction-tuned models.
 Check out the 📑 [Technical Report](https://arxiv.org/abs/2412.04862)!

 <br>